bosun-monitor/bosun/docs/configuration.md

 ### notification

 A notification is a chained action to perform.
 The chaining continues until the chain ends or the alert is acknowledged.
 At least one action must be specified. `next` and `timeout` are optional.
-Notifications are independent of each other and executed in concurrently (if there are many notifications for an alert, one will not block another).
+Notifications are independent of each other and executed concurrently (if there are many notifications for an alert, one will not block another).

 * body: overrides the default POST body.
 The alert subject is passed as the templates `.` variable.
 The `V` function is available as in other templates.
 Additionally, a `json` function will output JSON-encoded data.
 * next: name of next notification to execute after timeout.
 Can be itself.